carlssonnp/Capstone-Project-Galvanize/README.md

 This posed a problem for my analysis because the questions with larger ranges of answers would likely have higher variance than the questions with smaller ranges, meaning that PCA analysis would pick up on those questions with higher ranges.
 To deal with this, I min-maxed scaled each survey question, so that the range would be the same.
 I used this type of scaling rather than standardizing the data because the min-max method still allows each feature to have a unique variance, whereas standardizing the features would lead to unit variance across the board, taking away from my ability to discern overall variance in the data.

 # PCA results
-After performing PCA, I found that in each time period, the first principal component was always most correlated with questions that quantified two subjects: i. religion (questions that quantified importance of religion, regular attendance in church, etc. ), and ii. social conservatism (questions that quantified attitudes towards homosexuality, abortion, divorce ,etc. ).
-It was not entirely surprising to me that these two topics went hand in hand, as religion is often associated with conservative social views.
-I found it noteworthy, though, that the theme represented by the first principal was so consistent across time: these results suggest that the single most divisive topic in human attitudes across a time span ranging from 1981 through 2014 is a combination of religious views and the social conservatism that often accompanies it!
+After performing PCA, I found that in each time period, the first principal component was always most correlated with questions that quantified two subjects:

+1. Religion (questions that quantified importance of religion, regular attendance in church, etc. )

+2. Social conservatism (questions that quantified attitudes towards homosexuality, abortion, divorce, etc. ).
+It was not entirely surprising to me that these two topics went hand-in-hand, as religion is often associated with conservative social views.
+I found it noteworthy, though, that the theme represented by the first principal component was so consistent across time: these results suggest that the single most divisive topic in human attitudes across a time span ranging from 1981 through 2014 is a combination of religious views and the social conservatism that often accompanies it!
 I have laid out the questions most associated with the first principal component for each time period below.

 1. 1981 - 1984
     1. F120: Is abortion justifiable?
 [1: Never, 10: Always] Correlation: 0.75